OndrejNepozitek/Edgar-Unity/docs/example1.md

 ### Level graph

 With only two room templates for non-corridor rooms, we must think about which level graphs are possible to lay out and which are not.
 For example, using only the bigger room template, the algorithm is not able to lay out cycles of lengths 3 and 5 because there simply is not any way to form these cycles with such room templates.
-But cycles of length 4 are possible do that is what we do here.
+But cycles of length 4 are possible so that is what we do here.

 ![](assets/example1_level_graph1.png)
 *Level graph*